andrejtetkic/andrejtetkic.github.io/README.md

 ## About me
 - 4th‑year student and active freelance developer
 - Focused on Python, AI/ML, Blender add‑ons, and IoT systems
-- I care about making as many people happy as I can with useful software - not chasing money
 - I explore new uses of AI and run my own personal research projects
 - Honorable mention at the International AI Olympiad (missed bronze by 0.3/600)